Pat Passlof: Biography

 In 1949, Passlof helped renovate the Eighth Street loft, which was the first location of "The (Artists') Club," attending every talk and panel.
 She considers this the basis of her art education, although she did complete her BFA at Cranbrook in 1951, before returning to her loft on Tenth Street.
-Noticing that many of her peers rarely spoke when they came to the Club, she decided to organize an alternative "Wednesday Night Club," envisioning it as a kind of "junior club."
+Noticing that many of her peers rarely spoke when they came to the club, she decided to organize an alternative "Wednesday Night Club," envisioning it as a kind of "junior club."
 The Wednesday evening sessions quickly became popular, leading the old guard to squelch it for fear of competition.
 In 1956, Passlof helped found the March Gallery, where she had two exhibitions and helped organize many shows of other artists, including Mark di Suvero's first exhibition.
-She designed collections of artists' poetry, called Pandemonium.
+She designed a collection of artists' poetry called Pandemonium (1960).

-In 1961 she had a solo exhibition at Dick Bellamy's Green Gallery, and also participated in group shows.
+In 1961 she had a solo exhibition at Dick Bellamy's Green Gallery, where she also participated in group shows.
 In the 1970s, Passlof became central to the organization “Women in the Arts,” reviewing panels and lectures for its magazine.
-She also wrote for Craft Horizons and occasional reviews for Arts Magazine.
+She also wrote for Craft Horizons and occasionally contributed reviews to Arts Magazine.

 In the 1960s and 1970s she exhibited with the Globe Gallery, the Feiner Gallery, and the Landmark Gallery.

 She taught at Richmond College in Staten Island, New York from 1972 to 1983 and College of Staten Island from 1983 to 2010.

 Passlof was the subject of a retrospective held at Black Mountain College Museum in 2011.
-Another retrospective of her work was held at the Milton Resnick and Pat Passlof Foundation in 2020, curated by Karen Wilkin.
-A painting was recently acquired by the Museum of Modern Art, and included in its 2017 exhibition, "Making Space: Women Artists and Postwar Abstraction."
-Passlof's painting, Untitled, c.
-1950 was on view at MoMA, New York.
+Another retrospective of her work, curated by Karen Wilkin, was held at the Milton Resnick and Pat Passlof Foundation in 2020.
+Passlof's painting Untitled (c.
+1950) was acquired by the Museum of Modern Art (MoMA), New York and included in its 2017 exhibition, "Making Space: Women Artists and Postwar Abstraction."

-Passlof died of cancer on November 13, 2011, in New York City.
+Passlof died of cancer on November 3, 2011, in New York City.
 She was 83.
+Her will stipulated that her (and her husband's) paintings and assets would be used to establish The Milton Resnick and Pat Passlof Foundation.